research-software-directory/research-software-directory/data-migration/2.x-to-3.x/README.md

 ## Optional: get project data

-Optionally update the project data from [esciencecenter.nl corporate website](https://esciencecenter.nl) by doing following (continue in the terminal from the previous section):
+Optionally update the project data from [esciencecenter.nl corporate website](https://esciencecenter.nl) by doing the following (continue in the terminal from the previous section):

 ```shell